Billy Gordon: Controversy

 In 2015, tip-offs to the media led to Gordon publicly acknowledging a criminal history dating back to the 1980s which he had not disclosed to his colleagues, including driving and breaking-and-entering offences, a breach of bail and probation, and an apprehended violence order taken out by his mother.

 Gordon's former de facto partner accused him of domestic violence and routinely not filing tax returns to avoid child support payments for his five children.

 In response, Premier Annastacia Palaszczuk expelled Gordon from the Labor caucus, and asked the state party organisational wing to have Gordon expelled from the party altogether.
+She also demanded Cook's resignation.
 Although Palaszczuk was well aware that the loss of the Cook electorate could put her premiership in jeopardy, she said that, given the circumstances, she had no other choice.

 In September 2015, Queensland Police dropped the domestic violence charges against Gordon, citing insufficient evidence.
 On the same day, police charged a woman with extortion for allegedly attempting to blackmail Gordon by claiming he had sent her an explicit image by SMS.

 On 1 June 2016, Gordon was charged with drink driving and unlicensed driving when pulled over at a random traffic stop on the Kennedy Highway at Kuranda, on the Atherton Tableland west of Cairns.
 He was taken to the Kuranda police station and allegedly returned a blood-alcohol content reading of 0.094.

 On 1 July 2016, Gordon pleaded guilty to both charges in the Brisbane Magistrates Court.
 He was fined $750 and disqualified from driving for four months.